A theory for combinations of risk measures: Introduction

 \section{Introduction}

 The theory of risk measures in mathematical finance has become mainstream, especially since the landmark paper of \cite{Artzner1999}.
-For a comprehensive review, see the books of \cite{Pflug2007}, \cite{Delbaen2012} and \cite{Follmer2016}.
-Nonetheless, there is still no consensus about the best set of theoretical properties to possess, and even less regarding the best risk measure.
+For a comprehensive review, see the books of \cite{Pflug2007}, \cite{Delbaen2012}, \cite{Ruschendorf2013} and \cite{Follmer2016}.
+Nonetheless, there is still no consensus about the best theoretical properties to possess, and even less regarding the best risk measure.
 See \cite{Emmer2015} for a comparison of risk measures.
-This phenomenon motivates the proposition of new approaches, such as in \cite{Righi2016} and \cite{Righi2020} for instance.
-Under the lack of a universal choice of a proper risk measure from a set of alternatives, one can think into a combination from candidates.
+This phenomenon motivates the proposition of new approaches, such as in \cite{Righi2016} and \cite{Righi2020}, for instance.
+Under the lack of a versatile choice of the best risk measure from a set of alternatives, one can consider the common use of many candidates to benefit from distinct qualities.

+However, such a choice can lead to multidimensional or even infinite dimensional problems that bring complexity that may make the treatment of risk measurement impossible to handle.
+For example, in a portfolio optimization problem, to take into account this variety of features from different risk measures, the agent may end up with a very complex multi-objective function or even an exorbitant volume of constraints.
+Such a situation would lead to elevated computational costs or even the impossibility of a feasible solution.
+Hence, the alternative is to consider a combination of all the candidates instead of all them individually.
+In the context of portfolio optimization, we would have a single constraint or objective with a larger feasibility space.

+The drawback of considering such a combination is that we may end up without the main characteristics that define risk measures.
+More precisely, the axiomatic theory of risk measures strongly relies on a set of financial and mathematical properties related to dual representations and acceptance sets.
+Thus, understanding how to preserve such properties in a general fashion is crucial to guarantee the usefulness of combinations.
+In this sense, developing a theoretical body for combinations of risk measures is pivotal.
+A general approach must deal with arbitrary sets of candidates, even uncountable ones.
+Such a situation may arise when the parameter that defines the candidates relies on a subset of the real line, such as the significance level for Value at Risk or some probability of default in credit risk.

+The main challenge relies on the generality needed to perform this kind of task since we cannot rely on methods for finite-dimensional spaces that appear in the literature.
+For instance, when dealing with some uncountable set of candidates, we cannot even consider the usual summation, which is crucial for averaging, having to replace it with integration.
+However, in this case, we have measurability issues to take into account that may become complex.
+Also, set operations may not preserve topological properties, such as the uncountable union of closed sets does not have to be closed.
+Even the choice of suitable domains for combination functions in infinite dimensional spaces can be, per se, a source of complexity since there is no canonical functional space.

+Another source of difficulty and complexity is that combinations may assume any functional form, such as averaging or supremum-based worst cases.
+Any function applied over the set of candidate risk measures can be considered.
+Thus, studying the impact of such combinations in properties, acceptance sets, and dual representations, among other features, is not straightforward.
+Since specific combination functions can be more suitable for distinct contexts, having a general treatment is very beneficial.
+In this sense, a theory that provides a reliable and practical manner to preserve desired properties and obtain acceptance sets or dual representations for a general combination of risk measures can help improve other fields in mathematical finance.